mohammedtahamoin/Anti-Virtual-Currency-Laundering-Ecommerce-Using-Blockchain/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Somethings wrong!!

-- If you find that something's wrong with this package, you can let me know by raising an issue on the GitHub issue tracker

 ## License

-This project is licensed under the MIT License - see the [MIT license](https://github.com/ikismail/Angular-ShoppingCart/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [MIT license](https://github.com/mohammedtahamoin/Anti-Virtual-Currency-Laundering-Ecommerce-Using-Blockchain/blob/master/LICENSE) file for details